 - In which ways did the worlds of public drinking and sexuality intersect?

-- Did drinking houses undermine the moral standards of early modern society?
+- Did public houses foster the 'sexualization' and 'marginalization' of women in early modern society?

 - The Diary of Samuel Pepys (online edn) contains many amorous adventures: see e.g. Thursday 9 July 1663, 15 November 1664 or 20 April 1666 and search using terms like 'alehouse' ...